 How long does it take to build a model?

 The model build time for Naval warships, Coast Guard vessels, tall ships, ocean liners and tall ships is generally 24 weeks from receipt of the 50% depoist.
 For recreational power and sail boats, and commercial vessels, the build time is 10-24 weeks, depending on the complexity of the model, the quality of the necessary photographs, support documents and order quantity.
 Let us know what your timing needs are and we will try to accomidate your situation.

 Is shipping included?

-Worldwide shipping and insurance is included for all models.
+Shipping and insurance within the USA is normally included.
+Shipping costs for models outside the USA will depend on the model size, quantity and destination.
 Note that for models shipping outside the USA, the customer is responsible for any applicable taxes or duties.
 Many countries classify these models as duty-free works of art.
-Australian customers are charged a $65 fee for an Australian Customs required fumigation fee.
+Australian and New Zealand customers are charged a $225 fee for an Customs required fumigation process fee.

 Can I see the model before it's shipped?

 Absolutely!
 Note that prior to shipping, we take a series of photos of the model and send them to you for final approval – so you know exactly what your model will look like and allow for any necessary modifications.
 Once you have approved your model, we will collect the final balance and she will be shipped in a robust shipping crate and insured for your protection.